xarray-contrib/pint-xarray/blogpost.md

 ## CF-compliant units for geosciences with cf-xarray

-Different fields tend to have different niche conventions about how certain units are defined By default, pint doesn't understand all the unusual units we use in geosciences But pint is customisable, and with the help of cf-xarray we can teach it about these geoscience-specific units `import cf_xarray.units` (before `import pint_xarray`)
+- Different fields tend to have different niche conventions about how certain units are defined.
+- By default, pint doesn't understand all the unusual units we use in geosciences But [pint is customisable](https://pint.readthedocs.io/en/stable/defining.html), and with the help of [cf-xarray](https://github.com/xarray-contrib/cf-xarray) we can teach it about these geoscience-specific units.
+- `import cf_xarray.units` (before `import pint_xarray`)
 - Put it all together

+- [ ] TODO: Example which automatically interprets units of some data from a real climate data store

 ## Conclusion

-Have a go
+- Have a go
-Questions
+- Questions
-Please tell us about any bugs you find, or documentation suggestions you have Watch out for unit-aware coordinates later!
+- Please tell us about any bugs you find, or documentation suggestions you have
+- Watch out for unit-aware coordinates later!